Category: Feature home page

 Atmospheric

-The Central museum was a step back into the period of grand colonial architecture.
+The Central Museum was a step back into the era of grand colonial architecture.

-Combined with an eclectic range of exhibits, we enjoyed ourselves thoroughly.
+Combined with an eclectic range of exhibits, we thoroughly enjoyed ourselves.

 Another Jaipur impression: